SkyAudit/blog/content/statement/State of the Crypto Market Development Updates.md

   customer pricing laws and compliance.
 Has existing customers and revenue.
-- The other two coins are are massive ICOs that raised tens or hundreds of millions of dollars, but have no software, no employees, no experience building power grids and does not even understand the regulations required to operate in the markets they are raising funds in an ICO for.
+- The other two coins are are massive ICOs that raised tens or hundreds of millions of dollars, but have no software, no employees, no experience building power grids and do not even understand the regulations required to operate in the markets they are raising funds in an ICO for.
 Has no customers, no revenue, cannot even operate in the markets they are raising funds for.